pierreolivier/steam-teammates-finder/README.md

 =============================

-Images provide from the game Awesomenauts http://www.awesomenauts.com/ http://store.steampowered.com/app/204300/
+Images provide from the game Awesomenauts

+http://www.awesomenauts.com/

+http://store.steampowered.com/app/204300/

-This Google Chrome app allow players to see against who they are playing, even during the character selection.
+This Google Chrome app allows players to see against who they are playing, even during the character selection.

 INSTALL
 =============================